On this card topper I played with the new Distress Embossing Glazes in a few different ways. I hope you get yours out and give them a try!

 Once the ink was completely dried, I sprayed over some Distress Resist Spray and while the resist spray was wet, I added my Distress Glaze Weathered Wood and then heat set it.
 The reason for adding resist spray and not embossing ink, is that if you apply embossing ink over the top of the card using a dabber or paint brush, you will react the background ink and effectively destroy the background you have just made.
 The resist sprays holds the background ink in place whilst allowing a sticky surface for the embossing glaze to adhere to

 What I love most about the resist spray is the mottled, spray like effect you get.
 Its a far more organic look which I love.
+Just remember to ALWAYS clean out your resist spray head after every use, with clean water or the spray will clog

 Next I cut my card down to size and kept the off cuts

-I added some Sticky Grid to the mat to hold the cardstock in place as I wanted to use my stencil over the top and needed to ensure my cardstock was stable and wouldn’t shift
+Back to my Mini Wendy Vecchi Make Art Stay-tion… I added some Sticky Grid to the mat to hold the cardstock in place as I wanted to use my stencil over the top and needed to ensure my cardstock was stable and wouldn’t shift

 Then I placed my background and stencil onto the mat and held it in place with the magnets